-Although the group had been making great rock and roll since the dawn of the decade, most American fans hadn't heard a note until the release of the gate-crashing ‘Jailbreak’ album in the spring of 1976.
+Even though Thin Lizzy had been making great rock 'n' roll since the dawn of the '70s, most American fans hadn't heard a note until the release of the gate-crashing Jailbreak album in the spring of 1976.

 With his usual first-class production skills, Tony Visconti helped ensure the signature Thin Lizzy sound – showcased particularly well with the supercharged riffing of the title track – was as strong as ever.
-The upbeat, should-have-been-a-hit ‘Dancing In The Moonlight’ showed that there was much more to this band than hard edged rock and roll, and ‘Killer Without A Cause’ certainly ranks among Lizzy's finest moments.
+The upbeat, should-have-been-a-hit "Dancing In The Moonlight (It's Caught Me in Its Spotlight)" showed that there was much more to this band than hard edged rock and roll, and "Killer Without a Cause" certainly ranks among Lizzy's finest moments.